Songs from Mr. Music

-Songs from Mr. Music is a Decca Records (catalog number A-790) studio 78rpm album of phonograph records by Bing Crosby, The Andrews Sisters and Dorothy Kirsten of songs from the film Mr. Music.
+Songs from Mr. Music is a Decca Records (catalog number A-790) studio 78 rpm album of phonograph records by Bing Crosby, The Andrews Sisters and Dorothy Kirsten of songs from the film Mr. Music.

 Background

 In the film, Crosby sang one version of "Life Is So Peculiar" with Peggy Lee but as she was contracted to Capitol Records, that song and "High on the List" was recorded for Decca by Bing and The Andrews Sisters.
 Additionally, a song called "Milady" is heard in the background in the film, but Decca used Dorothy Kirsten to sing it with Crosby for the commercial release.
 The song "Wasn’t I There" which Crosby sings briefly in the movie was not recorded commercially.
 All the songs were written by Jimmy Van Heusen (music) and Johnny Burke (lyrics).